silentorb/software-production/production-phases.md

 * Product questions the viability of any presupposed solutions the client has
 * Product researches market viability of the client's desired product
   * In particular, this includes becoming knowledgeable of major competitors
-* Tech Lead weights features by development cost
+* Tech Leads weigh features by development cost
 * Product prioritizes features based on ideal market priority and feature costs
-*

 ### Design